pegulabs/terms/privacy_policy.md

-# Pegu Privacy Policy
+# advicedrop Privacy Policy
 ##### January 4, 2012

 ## Summary

 Hi!
-You've found Pegu and our Privacy Policy.
+You've found advicedrop and our Privacy Policy.
 This document describes what personal information you give us when you use the Service and what we're allowed to do with it.
 We take your privacy very seriously, so please read through the Privacy Policy to make sure we're on the same page.
 If you haven't